ctrlouis/mailbee/README.md

 ## Metrics

-Prometheus metrics can be found on `:3000/metrics` by default.
+Prometheus metrics can be found on `:3001/metrics` by default.
 To get statistics of submissions per form use this metric: `mailbee_form_submissions_total{form="some-form-name"}`.

 A Grafana dashboard for these metrics is available here: [./dashboard.json](dashboard.json)

+Grafana dashboard can be found on `:9090` by default.

 ## Acknowledgements